burlachenkok/exploring-python3/python3-note.md

 ## Interfaces and Protocols

-In Python languages, you will not find the keyword `interface` such as in Java/C# or pure virtual class methods as in C++.
-In other words, Python does not have interfaces as a language concept as pure language concept.
+In Python languages, you will not find the keyword `interface` such as in Java/C# or `pure virtual class` methods as in C++.
+In other words, Python does not have interfaces as a language concept as a pure language concept.

 Instead of a specific (and robust, but more long and verbose) interface notion the Python scripting language (and other scripting languages as well) uses what is known as *Duck Typing*.
 This concept is described typically in the following way:

 > *"If it walks like a duck and it quacks like a duck, then it must be a duck"*.

-In Python, any object may be used in any context until it is used in a way that it does not support.
+In Python, any object may be used in any context until it is used in a way that it object does not support it.
 In this latter case the [AttributeError]( https://docs.python.org/3/library/exceptions.html#AttributeError) will be raised.

 If you define your classes in Python and you want the objects of your class can be used in specific language construction like iteration you should support **protocol**.
 Next, we will go through the main protocols: